-In sales and marketing of products, AR has generally been utilised as a great gimmick that allows consumers to view a digital render of products, usually aided by a sticker, bar code or other point of reference.
-Allen gave a great live example of this during the presentation, showcasing Lego’s AR ready catalogs.
+In sales and marketing of products, AR has generally been utilised as a great gimmick that allows consumers to view a digital render of products, usually aided by a sticker, barcode or another point of reference.
+Allan gave a great live example of this during the presentation, showcasing Lego’s AR ready catalogues.

 The New Era of AR in Industry 4.0